Do the conveyancing solicitors that you recommend conduct right to buy conveyancing in Barton Le Clay?

-What does commercial conveyancing in Barton Le Clay cover?
+How does conveyancing in Barton Le Clay differ for new build properties?

 Most buyers of new build or newly converted property in Barton Le Clay approach us having been asked by the builder to exchange contracts and commit to the purchase even before the property is finished.
 This is because builders in Barton Le Clay usually buy the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Barton Le Clay or who has acted in the same development.

 I've recently found out that there is a flying freehold issue on a house I put an offer in a fortnight ago in what should have been a simple, no chain conveyancing.
 Barton Le Clay is where the house is located.
 What do you suggest?